autoplot/documentation/javadoc/org/autoplot/jythonsupport/ui/EditorTextPane.md

-# org.autoplot.jythonsupport.ui.EditorTextPaneSpecial editor for Jython scripts, adding undo and redo actions, bigger/smaller
+# org.autoplot.jythonsupport.ui.EditorTextPane

- keystrokes and the action "plot."
+Special editor for Jython scripts, adding undo and redo actions, bigger/smaller keystrokes and the action "plot."
 A property "font" is managed as well, which was introduced when the jython mode in the jsyntaxpane editor was using a poor choice.

-EditorTextPane( )
+# EditorTextPane( )

 ***